West Lancashire Railway

 The bridge has mostly gone, but the piers are still there to support a pipe, which I think carries gas, and was renovated just a couple of years ago, so is still in use.

-On the Penwortham side of the river, the railway headed southwest, and crossed Leyland Road.
-The bridge is gone, but the parapets are still there.
+It headed southwest, and crossed Leyland Road.
+The bridge is gone, but the abutments are still there.

-The Southport line continued straight, passing under Cop Lane, where there was a station.
+Back to the Southport line... it continued straight, passing under Cop Lane, where there was a station.
 This part of the line is now the A59, as far as the Booths roundabout.
-This is looking back towards Preston from a footbridge over the A59 - the road follows the course of the railway as far as the bend to the left in the distance.
+This is looking back towards Preston from a footbridge over the A59 - the road follows the course of the railway as far as the bend to the left in the distance - the southwest point of the riangle we saw before.

 To Station Road, where there was a level crossing.
 The house on the left was the crossing keeper's cottage, and the railway went through the house on the right.